gosub-com/Zurfur/README.md

 #### Async by Default?

-Should everything be async by defualt?
+Should everything be async by default?
 The compiler can figure out if a function needs to be async, and can optimize most sync code into sync functions.
 There are two problems here.